KamranAshraf10/password-generator/README.md

 # 🔐 Password Generator

 A simple, responsive password generator built with **HTML**, **CSS**, and **JavaScript**.
 Users can select password length and customize character inclusion (uppercase, lowercase, numbers, symbols).
-Includes a copy-to-clipboard feature and animated gradient background.
+Includes a copy-to-clipboard feature as well, and an animated gradient background.

 ---